-The 2045 Long-Range Transportation Plan was adopted in November 2018.
+The 2050 Long-Range Transportation Plan was adopted in November 2023.
 The LRTP incorporates all modes of transportation into the planning process.
 The document is fiscally constrained and serves as the mechanism for identifying and prioritizing projects into the MPO's Transportation Improvement Program.
 To support activities of the LRTP, the MPO will continue to monitor and update the document as needed.
-The MPO must adopt the 2050 LRTP by November 2023, and staff will continue work associated with the update including the travel demand model.
-The MPO may also provide traffic forecasts and model analysis for projects as needed.
+The MPO will provide traffic forecasts and model analysis for projects as needed.

+- Maintained the 2045 LRTP

-- Maintained the 2045 LRTP - PM1, PM2, PM3, TAM, and PTASP targets adopted - · Traffic forecasts, model analysis, and select link analysis for corridor studies and project designs - ISMS Model Planning Team meetings - Travel demand model parcel data development - Conducted a statistically significant mail out survey for the 2050 Long-Range Transportation Plan - Draft 2050 Long-Range Transportation Plan
+- Adopted and maintained the 2050 LRTP

+- PM1 and PTASP targets adopted

+- Traffic forecasts, model analysis, and select link analysis for corridor studies and project designs

+- ISMS Model Planning Team meetings

+- Travel demand model parcel data development

+- 2020 U.S. Census Metropolitan Planning Area Boundary adjustment joint process between the MPO and RTA

-- Maintain and update the 2045 LRTP (as needed) - Various reports, traffic projections, and traffic analysis - Adopt 2020-2024 safety targets (PM1) by February 2024 - 2020 U.S. Census Urban Area Boundary review and adjustment - Draft and Final 2050 Long-Range Transportation Plan adopted by November 2023
+- Maintain and update the 2050 LRTP (as needed) - Various reports, traffic projections, and traffic analysis - Adopt 2021-2025 safety targets (PM1) by February 2025